oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * If `NODEMGR_JAVA_OPTIONS` is not defined and `JAVA_OPTIONS` is defined, then the `JAVA_OPTIONS` value will be applied to the Node Manager instance.
 * If `NODEMGR_MEM_ARGS` is not defined, then default memory values (-Xms64m -Xmx100m) will be applied to the Node Manager instance.
+* If `NODEMGR_MEM_ARGS` environment variable does not define `-Djava.security.egd=file:/dev/./urandom` security property then it will be added in order to speed up Node Manager startup.

 This example snippet illustrates how to add the above environment variables using the `env` attribute under the `serverPod` configuration in your domain resource YAML file.
 ```